wagnermarques00/Alura-HTML5-CSS3/README.md

 # HTML5, CSS3

 Studies carried out on the Alura platform.
-I will choose to put the codes in English during the courses.
+I will choose to put the codes in English during the courses as much as possible.

 ## Studied so far: